Information for those attending a winter 2023 graduation ceremony

 The ceremonies will last approximately 1-2 hours.

 Who can attend the graduation ceremonies?

-All students who have been awarded their degree, diploma or certificate by 5th November 2021 can attend the relevant ceremony.
-Eligibility to graduate is determined by Schools, and is displayed via MyEd.
-Applying to attend a ceremony does not mean you are eligible to graduate.
+All students who have had their degree, diploma or certificate outcome confirmed by the Board of Examiners by Monday 6 November 2023 can attend the relevant ceremony.
+Postgraduate research degree candidates must have their award letter by 6 November.
+Eligibility to graduate is determined by Schools and is displayed via MyEd.

 Do I have to pay a fee to graduate?